top of page

 COVID-19 & pregnancy

-We think it is important that everyone feels comfortable and safe in our practice.
-That is why we ask you to follow the general advices to prevent the spread of the virus when you come to practice.
-We do not shake hands and in some situations may decide to wear a mouth cap and/or protective clothing.
+We think it is important that everyone feels comfortable and safe in practice.
+That is why we ask you to follow the general advice to prevent the spread of (any) virus when you come to the practice.
+We do not shake hands and may decide to wear a face mask in some situations, for example if we have a cold ourselves.

 A positive covid-test in your pregnancy